pra-navi/tp/docs/UserGuide.md

 4. Open a command terminal, `cd` into the folder you put `CoordiMate.jar` in, and use the `java -jar CoordiMate.jar` command to start CoordiMate.<br>

-   A GUI similar to the below picture should appear in a few seconds.
+   A GUI similar to the below screenshot should appear in a few seconds.
 Note how the app contains some sample data.<br><br>
    ![Ui](images/Ui.png)

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br><br>

    Some example commands you can try:

    * `listPerson` : Lists all persons.